 The indigenous art of Lefkara lace is as charming as its setting.
 Employing the ancient Greek and Byzantine geometric patterns that are carved in marble and mosaics elsewhere in Cyprus, Lefkara’s prized virtuosity takes a more delicate form: intricate, exquisitely-crafted hand-made lace.
 While the ravages of time and the greed of looters are the nemesis of archaeologists who preserve the stone monuments of Limassol and Tenta, the enemies that Lefkara lace’s guardians confront are more subtle—progress and benign neglect.

-Lace-making is both an art and a custom for the women of Lefkara, a powerful strand that intertwines their identity, economics and social life.
-Creating heirloom tablecloths while sitting together in the winding streets is still the principal occupation of many women in the village.
-Young girls study the craft from masters—their mother and grandmothers.
-After learning the stitches, they can embroider the designs they’ve been taught with elements of their own imagination to produce pieces traditional and distinctive.
+Lefkara Lace making is both an art and a custom for the women of Lefkara, a powerful strand that intertwines their identity, economics and social life.
+Creating heirloom lace tablecloths while sitting together in the winding streets is still the principal occupation of many women in the village.
+Young girls study the lacemaking craft from masters—their mother and grandmothers.
+After learning the lace stitches, they can embroider the Lefkara lace designs they’ve been taught with elements of their own imagination to produce pieces traditional and distinctive.